-Update Server: This allows you to update all server settings.
+- Update Server: This allows you to update all server settings.
 This permission is required to turn off Open entry and to view the Audit log.
 This role permission should be given to only your most trusted moderators.

-Kick/Ban members: This allows you to kick or ban members from the server.
+- Kick/Ban members: You can kick or ban members from the server.

 - Mention @everyone and @here: allows you to use these mentions.

-Access moderator view: allows access to the moderator view to see all private replies.
+- Access moderator view: allows access to the moderator view to see all private replies.

-Manage Emoji: allows the creation and management of server emotes
+- Manage Emoji: allows the creation and management of server emotes

-Manage Nicknames: Moderators can change the nicknames of other members, useful if someone joins with a name that isn't appropriate!
+- Manage Nicknames: Moderators can change the nicknames of other members, useful if someone joins with a name that isn't appropriate!

-Manage bots: anyone with this permission can create, edit and delete bot flows.
+- Manage bots: anyone with this permission can create, edit and delete bot flows.
 Make sure anyone with this permission knows what they are doing.

-Manage server XP: anyone with this permission can manage the XP on a server.
+- Manage server XP: anyone with this permission can manage the XP on a server.